Long Leg Boxer Briefs: What Are They and Reviewing Separatec

 Me wearing Mack Weldon trunks, which cover much less leg than long-leg boxer briefs to the right.

 Overall, I thought these Separatec long-leg boxer briefs were great!
 The material was very comfortable, the coloring and style were cool, and I generally enjoy Separatec’s Dual Pouch (see below for more detail).
-If you wear these long-leg boxer briefs for working out, sports, or outdoor activities, I’d recommend these boxer briefs.
+If you wear long-leg boxer briefs for working out, sports, or outdoor activities, I’d recommend these boxer briefs.
 As for everyday wear, I’d recommend sticking with shorter styles, especially Separatec’s bamboo briefs (which I love!) and trunks.

-The Details of Separatec’s Long Leg Boxer Briefs
+The Details of Separatec’s Long-Leg Boxer Briefs

 As always, I end my reviews with my eight criteria for analyzing a new pair of men’s underwear: